yadaiio/reactphp-connection-manager-extra/README.md

 ## Introduction

-If you're not already familar with [react/socket](https://github.com/reactphp/socket), think of it as an async (non-blocking) version of [`fsockopen()`](https://www.php.net/manual/en/function.fsockopen.php) or [`stream_socket_client()`](https://www.php.net/manual/en/function.stream-socket-client.php).
+If you're not already familiar with [react/socket](https://github.com/reactphp/socket), think of it as an async (non-blocking) version of [`fsockopen()`](https://www.php.net/manual/en/function.fsockopen.php) or [`stream_socket_client()`](https://www.php.net/manual/en/function.stream-socket-client.php).
 I.e. before you can send and receive data to/from a remote server, you first have to establish a connection - which